EPI Frequently Asked Questions

-September Cohort Fall 2013 applicants must have an Eligible Statement of Status of Eligibility from Florida Department of Education (FLDOE) and at least (1) test score from Florida Teacher Certification Exam (FTCE) before entry into the Alternative Certification Program.
+August Cohort Fall 2017 applicants must have an Eligible Statement of Status of Eligibility from Florida Department of Education (FLDOE) and (2) test scores (SAE & GKT) from Florida Teacher Certification Exam (FTCE) before entry into the Educator Preparation Institute.

-A. The term "Alternative Certification Program" (ACP) is used by the Florida Department of Education (FLDOE) to refer to various methods by which adults with a minimum of a bachelor's degree outside the field of education can become certified by the FLDOE to teach preK-12 grades.
+A. The EPI is an alternative route that leads to full Professional Certification.
+It is used by the Florida Department of Education (FLDOE) to refer to various methods by which adults with a minimum of a bachelor's degree outside the field of education can become certified by the FLDOE to teach preK-12 grades.

-Q. How long will it take to complete SCF's ACP?
+Q. How long will it take to complete SCF's EPI?

-Q. What can I do to prepare for the ACP application process?
+Q. What can I do to prepare for the EPI application process?

 A .Apply for a Statement of Status of Eligibility from the FLDOE.
 Information about the eligibility certificate can be obtained from www.FLDOE.org/edcert.

-Q. How do I apply for SCF's ACP?
+Q. How do I apply for SCF's EPI?

 A. Interested applicants must: